-A fundamental concept for analyzing the effects of capital taxation and for calculating effective marginal tax rates is the user cost of capital.
-The user cost of capital is the opportunity cost that the firm (user) incurs as a consequence of owning a capital asset.
-A firm will purchase an asset only if the value of the goods produced by the asset during the year meets or exceeds the user cost.
+A fundamental concept for analyzing the effects of capital taxation and for calculating effective marginal tax rates is the user cost of capital.242 The user cost of capital is the opportunity cost that the firm (user) incurs as a consequence of owning a capital asset.243 A firm will purchase an asset only if the value of the goods produced by the asset meets or exceeds the user cost.
 If the marginal return exceeds the user cost of capital, a firm can increase its profits by undertaking the investment.
 If the marginal return is less than the user cost, the firm decreases profits by undertaking the investment.
 Firms invest up to the point where the marginal return to capital assets just equals the user cost of capital.
-Thus, the user cost of capital is the return that equates the discounted present value of the investment's expected cash flow with the investment's cost, i.e., it is the real before-tax internal rate of return on a marginally profitable investment.
-If a firm may choose between production technologies, say between one that is labor-intensive and another that is capital-intensive, then a key variable for the firm to consider in its choice of production technology is the user cost of capital.
+Thus, the user cost of capital is the return that equates the discounted present value of the investment's expected cash flow with the investment.244 If a firm can choose between production technologies, for example between one that is labor-intensive and another that is capital-intensive, then a key variable for the firm to consider in its choice of production technology is the user cost of capital.
 If the user cost of capital is relatively high, the firm may choose a less capital-intensive technology and vice versa.

-The classic exposition of this concept is found in Robert Hall and Dale W. Jorgenson, "Tax Policy and Investment Behavior," American Economic Review, 57, June 1967, pp. 391-414.
+242 The classic exposition of this concept is found in Robert Hall and Dale W. Jorgenson, "Tax Policy and Investment Behavior," American Economic Review, 57, June 1967, pp. 391-414.

-&lt;sup>233 Harvev Rosen, Public Finance.
+243 Harvey Rosen, Public Finance.
 Homewood, Illinois: Richard D. Irwin, Inc., 1985, p.
 436.

-James B. Mackie, III, "Unfinished Business of the 1986 Tax Reform Act: An Effective Tax Rate Analysis of Current Issues in the Taxation of Capital Income."
-National Tax Journal, 55, June 2002, pp. 293-337.
+244 James B. Mackie, III, "Unfinished Business of the 1986 Tax Reform Act: An Effective Tax Rate Analysis of Current Issues in the Taxation of Capital Income," National Tax Journal, 55, June 2002, pp. 293-337.